I cannot

 the A.C.Milliken Hospital.
 The name

-transferred to a new hospital built on East Norwegian St and later named the
+transferred to a new hospital built on East Norwegian St and later, in 1923, renamed the

 Good Samaritan Hospital which is still operating today under the Lehigh Valley